 Our supplier code of conduct sets out the basis of our responsible sourcing approach.
-It defines not only the nonnegotiable minimum standards that we ask our suppliers to respect when conducting business with SGS, but also the values which are shared throughout SGS, its various businesses and affiliates.
+It defines not only the non-negotiable minimum standards that we ask our suppliers to respect when conducting business with SGS, but also the values which are shared throughout SGS, its various businesses and affiliates.
 Every supplier that wants to do business with SGS is required to sign the SGS code of conduct to ensure that they are aligned with our standards and commitments, including those related to human rights.
+As part of our commitment to sustainable sourcing, we have also included specific questions related to human rights in all our tender activities.